tonyedwardspz/tonyedwardspz/blog/_posts/2024/september/2024-09-27-permission.md

 [Verse 1]
 I learned at a real young age if I sat down and pouted, I'd be there for days
-Smile big when they hold that shit against you, sad people can't imagine what I've been through
+Smile big when they hold that shit against you,
+Sad people can't imagine what I've been through
-I won't apologize for being positive, I'll no longer explain myself to novices
+I won't apologize for being positive,
+I'll no longer explain myself to novices
-So pardon me if I wanna crack a joke, rather than sit around and point at holes in boat
+So pardon me if I wanna crack a joke,
+Rather than sit around and point at holes in my boat
-Put it on my grave that I went out laughing, dancing, only way to celebrate the madness
+Put it on my grave that I went out laughing,
+Dancing, only way to celebrate the madness
-My whole life's been a ball of shit, at dinner eating popcorn like this is all I get?
+My whole life's been a ball of shit,
+At dinner eating popcorn like this is all I get?
-I'm a one of a kind bright mind, I am beautiful, complex, shine let me shine
+I'm a one of a kind bright mind,
+I am beautiful, complex, shine let me shine
-When I'm not laughing I'm crying, like when I'm not living I'm dying, mother fucker I'm trying
+When I'm not laughing I'm crying,
+Like when I'm not living I'm dying, mother fucker I'm trying

 [Chorus 2x]